- Get Help Now

 In evaluating whether a hostile environment exists, Dartmouth will evaluate the totality of known circumstances, including, but not limited to:

-a) the frequency, nature and severity of the conduct;
+a) the frequency, nature and severity of the conduct (note that an isolated incident, unless sufficiently severe would not create a hostile environment);

 b) whether the conduct was physically threatening;